 We have been privileged to design and mint some of the most important medals and awards in the United States and the world.

 Northwest Territorial Mint Sources from the United States of America

 Northwest Territorial Mint and Medallic Art Company are proud US manufacturers.
-Our companies produce thousands of different products each year, in our own factories in Dayton, Nevada; in Honolulu, Hawaii; and in Green Bay, Wisconsin, employing hundreds of craftsmen.
+Our companies produce thousands of different products each year, in our own factories in Dayton, Nevada; in Hilo, Hawaii; and in Green Bay, Wisconsin, employing hundreds of craftsmen.